Propagation of angular momentum in charged pion decay and related processes: Example processes

 where the quantum numbers other than $J$ and $M$ are suppressed in the state.
 Since the electromagnetic current is C-odd, we have

 which merely reflects the fact that $J^{\mu}$ and $|J=0, M=0\rangle$ belong to different representations of the charge conjugation operation (one C-even and the other C-odd).
 So the $J=0$ mode does vanish.\footnote{The result here and in section~\ref{sec:gen_disc} are obtained for the vertex functions.
-However, as we are focusing on s-channel graphs with a vector boson, these vertices are parts of the amplitudes.
-Furthermore, even though the contribution from $J^{\mu}$, with $\mu=1,2,$ or $3$ is also zero from rotational invariance of the states , this does not ensure they are zero outside the CM frame of the electron-positron pair (where the rotational invariance of the initial state is lost.
-See Eq.~\ref{eq:piVert} for a similar instance), unless the contribution from $J^0$ is also zero.} Apparently, this argument cannot be applied to the case of $e^- \bar{\nu}_e$ scattering or charged pion decay, because the initial state of either process has a net electric charge that is reversed by C, and is therefore not an eigenstate of C. The initial state must then have a non-zero projection onto the C-odd space of the states, such that the amplitude with the current is not restricted to zero by charge conjugation.
+However, as we are focusing on $s$-channel graphs with a vector boson, these vertices are parts of the amplitudes.
+Furthermore, even though the contribution from $J^{\mu}$, with $\mu=1,2,$ or $3$ is also zero by rotational invariance of the states , this does not ensure they are zero outside the CM frame of the electron-positron pair (where the rotational invariance of the initial state is lost.
+See Eq.~\ref{eq:piVert} for a similar instance, where the spatial components of the matrix element is non-zero outside the pion rest frame.), unless the contribution from $J^0$ is also zero.} Apparently, this argument cannot be applied to the case of $e^-$-$\bar{\nu}_e$ scattering or charged pion decay, because the initial state of either process has a net electric charge that is reversed by C, and is therefore not an eigenstate of C. The initial state must then have a non-zero projection onto the C-odd space of the states, such that the amplitude with the current is not restricted to zero by charge conjugation.